El Salvador expels Venezuelan diplomats, recognizes Juan Guaido | DW | 03.11.2019

 The political standoff has spurred mixed responses from the international community.
 Germany, among other countries, has expressed support for Guaido, and the European Union recently ratcheted up sanctions on officials close to Maduro.

-However, the United Nations continues to recognize Maduro's government, in part due to support from Russia and China.
+However, the United Nations continues to recognize Maduro's government, in part due to support for Maduro from Russia and China.

 Various attempts at peace talks between Venezuela's opposing political camps have failed.